 Seattle's KRAB radio was the fourth commercial-free, listener-supported radio station in the United States when it took to the air at 107.7-FM in December 1962.
-It was founded and initially financed by Lorenzo W. Milam (b.
-1933), a young man of means and a mission to develop subscriber-supported radio.
+It was founded and initially financed by Lorenzo W. Milam (1933-2020), a young man of means and a mission to develop subscriber-supported radio.
 Throughout its 21-year history, KRAB aired a mix of programming that the word eclectic does not adequately encompass.
 Regular fare included esoteric music played on unfamiliar instruments; readings of poetry and literature, occasionally in Sanskrit and other tongues no longer widely spoken; free-wheeling panel discussions on practically any topic; often-brilliant commentaries on just about everything; and generous servings of jazz, bluegrass, Dixieland, and seldom-heard Western classical compositions.
 KRAB was kept afloat, if barely, by subscriptions, donations, and occasional grants, and remained resolutely free of advertising.
 During a tumultuous two decades, it kept its listeners informed, entertained, and often bemused by things they had never heard before and would probably never hear again.
 Despite the labors of a mostly volunteer staff, the station nearly always danced on the edge of a financial precipice and came to a controversial end in April 1984 after its assets were sold to a commercial broadcaster.

 The Birth of Community Radio: The Pacifica Foundation